riletan/promptz/memory-bank/productContext.md

 ## Purpose

-Promptz exists to solve the challenge of creating, discovering, and sharing effective AI prompts.
+Promptz exists to solve the challenge of creating, discovering, and sharing effective AI prompts and project rules.
 As AI systems become more prevalent, the quality of prompts used to interact with them significantly impacts the results.
+Similarly, project rules help teams enforce coding standards and best practices.
 Promptz provides a centralized platform where users can:

 1. Find high-quality, tested prompts for various AI applications
 2. Share their own effective prompts with the community
 3. Learn prompt engineering techniques through examples
 4. Save favorite prompts for future use
+5. Discover and share Amazon Q Developer project rules
+6. Implement best practices for their projects through standardized rules

 ## Problems Solved